Targets and Reports

 - Litter collection devices and services throughout the LGA increase by 5% each year (% by volume)

-- 30km of roads within the LGA have designated bike lanes by 2025
+- 30km integrated network of bike paths by 2025

 In order to track our progress towards these targets, Council reports our achievements through our annual report, supported in the last three years by an annual environmental report card.